katydecorah/katydecorah.github.io/_posts/2013-12-23-food-by-nos.md

 Above is the Dribbble shot, [Food by nos](http://dribbble.com/shots/1355254-Food), that I coded out and add some hover pizazz.

 In this example, I tried to play around with flexbox.
-I found that it's kind of tricky and not always intuitive.
 Things didn't go as expected in Firefox; I couldn't get `box-pack` to center vertically.
 I'll have to experiment some more to get the hang of it.